zenzay/esphome-projects/power-meter/readme.md

 Power Meter
 ===========

-This is my version of a non-invasive power meter, using ESPHome.
+Yet another version of a non-invasive power meter, using the [Pulse Meter](https://esphome.io/components/sensor/pulse_meter.html) component in [ESPHome](https://esphome.io/).

 I've used [Home Assistant Glow](https://github.com/klaasnicolaas/home-assistant-glow) for a while without problems.
 Suddenly I start to get crazy high spikes, in the reported power consumption, every day at around the same time (weird).
 I had to chase that down and started to look at the code.
 This is the result.
 The problem btw. was not with HA Glow or ESPHome but a suddenly very noisy Photodiode.